-- ☆ Positive acknowledgement Verbal praise, smiling at children, stickers etc - Positive parental feedback speak to parents at drop off or collection, phone call home, positive letters / notes in planners, praise postcards, etc - Infant children work towards earning School Star Badges (respect / healthy living / academic / creativity) awarded termly - Juniors work towards gaining the four certificates (respect / healthy living / academic / creativity) once all have been gained the child is awarded the School Reward Badge. - ☆ Weekly class reward certificates in assembly linking these to the Golden Rules, demonstration of the School's 3Es, British Values, examples of behaviours embodying our school motto or school behaviour policy - ☆ Sharing examples of good behaviour in assembly - The perfect platform for reinforcing and directly teaching about appropriate behaviour and reinforcing the school's Golden Rules. - ☆ Sending good work to SLT and subject leaders for reward or praise - Each class may also employ additional reward systems that are appropriate for their age to compliment those already in place eg: Golden Time, additional playtime, special responsibilities or jobs - ☆ Golden tickets awarded for Hot Chocolate Friday all staff timetabled on a four-week rolling rota.
+- ☆ Positive acknowledgement Verbal praise, smiling at children, stickers etc - Positive parental feedback speak to parents at drop off or collection, phone call home, positive letters / notes in planners, praise postcards, etc - ☆ Infant children work towards earning School Star Badges (respect / healthy living / academic / creativity) awarded termly - Juniors work towards gaining the four certificates (respect / healthy living / academic / creativity) once all have been gained the child is awarded the School Reward Badge. - Weekly class reward certificates in assembly linking these to the Golden Rules, demonstration of the School's 3Es, British Values, examples of behaviours embodying our school motto or school behaviour policy - ☆ Sharing examples of good behaviour in assembly - The perfect platform for reinforcing and directly teaching about appropriate behaviour and reinforcing the school's Golden Rules. - Sending good work to SLT and subject leaders for reward or praise - Each class may also employ additional reward systems that are appropriate for their age to compliment those already in place eg: Golden Time phase out by Year 2, additional playtime, special responsibilities or jobs - ☆ Golden tickets awarded for Hot Chocolate Friday all staff timetabled on a four-week rolling rota identifying children who have in some way gone Above and Beyond Expectation